HTTP-RPC/Kilo/template-reference.md

 <p>Average: {{average}}</p>
 ```

 Variable names represent keys into the data dictionary.
 When the template is processed, the markers are replaced with the corresponding values from the dictionary.
-If a variable value is not defined (i.e. is missing or `null`), it is excluded from the generated output.
+When traversing sections, dictionary values are recursively inherited.
+If a value is not provided by the current dictionary or any of its parents, it is excluded from the generated output.

+Nested values can be referred to by path; e.g. "name/first".
+A literal slash or backslash character can be used in a variable or section name by escaping it with a leading backslash.

 The reserved "~" and "." variable names represent key and value references, respectively, and are discussed in more detail below.